 Got zucchini?
 Add a boxed cake mix, sour cream, oil, eggs, water, and chocolate chips and you’ve got this quick and easy Chocolate Zucchini Cake from a boxed mix.
 Serve it with vanilla or peanut butter ice cream for a fun summer treat.

-This Chocolate Zucchini Cake from a boxed mix is a great way to use up all those late summer zucchini.
+Summer baking at its best, this Chocolate Zucchini Cake from a boxed mix is a great way to use up all those late summer zucchini.
 Once summer ends, a great lunch box idea is to freeze cake in single slice servings for easy treats to add to school lunches.

 For years my mother-in-law made this type of cake from scratch.
 It was delicious, but I’ve found that it’s sometimes easier to lean on a boxed mix than to fuss with creaming butter and weighing flour or sugar.